alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-high-retry-queue-size.html.md

 also imply the threshold is too low if a large number of emails have been sent out due to a content change.

-See the [sidekiq][sidekiq] section for more information about the Sidekiq queues.
+See the [sidekiq][sidekiq] section for more information about the Sidekiq queues, or read [email troubleshooting].

+[email troubleshooting]: /manual/email-troubleshooting.html
 [sidekiq]: /manual/sidekiq.html